Administrative Procedure 322

 School Counsellor Records

 School counsellors are privy to personal information from students in a setting where confidentiality is required.
-LPSD students are entitled to a high level of privacy concerning statements made to a school counsellor.
+Lloydminster Public School Division students are entitled to a high level of privacy concerning statements made to a school counsellor.
 A request for release of information contained in the files of school counsellors will be handled in accordance with the Local Authority Freedom of Information and Protection of Privacy Act of Saskatchewan (LAFOIPP) and the Education Act of Saskatchewan.

-- The school counsellor shall keep accurate and objective records in sufficient detail to track the sequence and nature of personal counselling sessions (with the exception of career/guidance);
+- The school counsellors shall keep accurate and objective records in sufficient detail to track the sequence and nature of personal counselling sessions (with the exception of career/guidance);

 - Records shall be kept in a secure location under lock and key separate from student cumulative records;

-- Records may be written, recorded, computerized, or maintained in any other medium as long as the security and confidentiality are assured;
+- Records may be written, recorded, digitized, or maintained in any other medium as long as the security and confidentiality are assured;

-- Records must be stored until the year the child turns age 25 (see Saskatchewan Ministry of Education, Records Retention and Disposal Guide for Saskatchewan School Divisions).
-Upon graduation student counsellor records can be stored together by year of birth, sealed and marked on the outside for year of disposal.
+- Records must be stored until the year the child turns twenty-five (25) years of age.
+(See Saskatchewan Ministry of Education, Records Retention and Disposal Guide for Saskatchewan School Divisions).
+Upon graduation student counsellors records can be stored together by year of birth, sealed, and marked on the outside for year of disposal.

-- School counsellors must be aware of government legislation in relation to written or electronic records as outlined in The Local Authority Freedom of Information and Protection of Privacy Act of Saskatchewan (LAFOIPP).
+- School counsellors must be aware of government legislation in relation to written or electronic records as outlined in The Local Authority Freedom of Information and Protection of Privacy Act of Saskatchewan.

-- Students have a right of access to view their counselling records and may request to view in consultation with school counsellor or administrator.
+- Students have a right of access to view their counselling records and may request to view in consultation with school counsellor or Principal.

-- Access to records by a parent/guardian should be evaluated individually and decisions should be supported by the best interests of the child, school division policy, and privacy laws.
+- Access to records by a parent/caregiver should be evaluated individually and decisions should be supported by the best interests of the child, Lloydminster Public School Division policy, and privacy laws.
 It must be deemed to not be an unreasonable invasion of the child’s privacy.

-- When a student transfers outside of the school division and, in the best interest of the student and in the opinion of the school counsellor, the student requires ongoing support the school counsellor will make a reasonable attempt to contact the receiving school.
+- When a student transfers outside of the Lloydminster Public School Division and, in the best interest of the student and in the opinion of the school counsellor, the student requires ongoing support the school counsellor will make a reasonable attempt to contact the receiving school.
 To assist the student with building a positive relationship with the school counsellor at the receiving school, this transfer will be conducted with informed consent with the student whenever possible.

-- Form 322-1 will be inserted in the cumulative file indicating that further support for the student is recommended.
+- Form 322-1 will be inserted in the cumulative record indicating that further support for the student is recommended.

-Confidentiality is crucial to establishing and maintaining a strong counsellor-student relationship.
+- Confidentiality is crucial to establishing and maintaining a strong counselling student relationship.

-Therefore, the school counsellor shall attempt to obtain the consent of the student before divulging information received during counselling, however in the best interest of the student, the counsellor may share information on a need to know basis in the following circumstances:
+- The school counsellor shall attempt to obtain the consent of the student before divulging information received during counselling, however in the best interest of the student, the counsellor may share information on a need to know basis in the following circumstances.

 - The school counsellor who has reason to believe that a child is or might be in need of protection shall forthwith report the information to the appropriate authorities in accordance with legal obligations pursuant to child protection legislation.